Anurag-S1ngh/CSEC-Landing-Page/README.md

 # CSEC Landing Page

 A landing page for the Computer Science Engineers' Club (CSEC) at NIT Hamirpur, showcasing the club's tech events and hackathons.
-Created in just couple of hours at 5 AM, it offers a clean, modern interface with interactive animations.
+Created in just couple of hours at 5 AM in the morning, it offers a clean, modern interface with interactive animations.

 ## 🚀 Demo